djriefler/Scribble/README.md

 ### Manual Integration
 1. Copy the ScribbleKit.framework file into the project directory of your application.

 ![screenshot 1](/Screenshots/add_to_directory.png?raw=true)
 2. In XCode, click File -> Add Files to "YourProjectName"...

 ![screenshot 2](/Screenshots/add_files.png?raw=true)
-3. Select ScribbleKit.framework and click "Add"
+3. Select ScribbleKit.framework and click "Add".

 ![screenshot 3](/Screenshots/select_framework.png?raw=true)
-4. Select the 'General' tab and verify the ScribbleKit.framework file is copied to the sidebar on the left and to the ‘Linked Frameworks and Libraries’ section
+4. Select the 'General' tab and verify the ScribbleKit.framework file is copied to the sidebar on the left and to the ‘Linked Frameworks and Libraries’ section.

 ![screenshot 4](/Screenshots/added_to_project.png?raw=true)
-5. Click the '+' in the ‘Embedded Binaries’ section, select ScribbleKit.framework and click 'Add'
+5. Click the '+' in the ‘Embedded Binaries’ section, select ScribbleKit.framework and click 'Add'.

 ![screenshot 5](/Screenshots/add_to_embedded_binaries.png?raw=true)
 6. Make sure that the ScribbleKit.framework file is copied to both the 'Embedded Binaries' and ‘Linked Frameworks and Libraries’ sections.

 ![screenshot 6](/Screenshots/final_state.png?raw=true)

 ScribbleKit is now ready to use!